publiclab/infragram/README.md

 The way NDVI works also means that it's useful to visually see what pixels are greater or less than 0, so some color maps are not smooth - they have a sharp color transition at 0, so you can visually see parts of the photo that are >0.

-Colorizing code for both processors can be found in https://github.com/publiclab/infragram/tree/main/src/color
+Colorizing code for both processors can be found in https://github.com/publiclab/infragram/tree/main/src/color.
+While `javascript` code for colormaps has been cleaned and consolidated there, `webgl` code is contained in the fragment shader file at https://github.com/publiclab/infragram/blob/f15add6ae6057bd99b4b1b930449f75ca974270e/dist/shader.frag and has not been reconciled with the longer list of colormaps available in JavaScript.

 ## Outputs